apache/streampipes-website/docs/03_concepts-terms.md

 3. **Data Processors** transform, enrich, or analyze live streams.
 4. **Data Sinks** deliver results to storage, dashboards, notifications, or external systems.
 5. **Pipelines** combine these runtime building blocks into executable flows.
-6. **Assets** add operational context such as machines, lines, or sites.
+6. **Functions** are programmatically defined and consume input data streams and produce results as data streams.
 7. **Datasets** capture reusable data collections for analysis, export, or downstream consumption.
+8. **Assets** add operational context such as machines, lines, or sites and organize the other resources.

 Together, these concepts position StreamPipes as more than an ingestion or rule engine.
 They define the platform model that StreamPipes uses to manage industrial data from source connection to downstream reuse.